 “No. You did the right thing—albeit rather halfheartedly.
 It was probably the most you could have done.
 But you can see why I need to leave.
 I can’t spend my life being at the mercy of something like that.”

 “I can see that,” he uttered, sounding defeated.
-“I want to be alone for a while.
-I destroyed Synda’s life, Daria.
+"I destroyed Synda’s life, Daria.
 All because I thought she’d be fun to have as a girlfriend.”

 Daria sighed.
 “You did so inadvertently.
-I’d say the real blame lies with those who did it deliberately.
+The real blame lies with those who did it deliberately.
 Namely, her parents and yours.”

 “Not sure that makes me feel better,” he said.

 “It wasn’t supposed to.
-But I do think you bear far less blame than them.
+But you bear far less blame than them.
 Given that I have even less power than Synda, you can understand why I want to leave.”

 “Where will you go?”